viperproject/voila/README.md

 1. Java: Voila is written in Scala, and runs on the Java Virtual Machine.
 We recommend Java 11, but newer versions should work as well.

 1. Z3: Voila uses the excellent Z3 SMT solver.
 We strongly recommend [Z3 4.8.7](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.7).
+Add Z3's executable to your path, or let environment variable `Z3_EXE` point to it.

 We provide instructions for Linux, but adapting them for Windows or MacOS should be straightforward.

 ### Pre-built

-TODO
+Download the [latest official Voila release](https://github.com/viperproject/voila/releases/latest), or see [all Voila release](https://github.com/viperproject/voila/releases) for alternatives.

 ### Self-built